juanmed/juanmed.github.io/_posts/2025-11-01-presentation.md

       <img class="education-logo" src="{{ site.baseurl }}public/img/autonomous_quad.png" alt="Autonomous Drone Navigation and Racing" width="1000">
     </td>
     <td>
       <strong>Autonomous Drone Navigation and Racing</strong><br>Developed machine learning and image processing algorithms to regress, estimate and track the 3D position and orientation of fly-through gates using only synthetic RGB images.
 With my teammates, developed an autonomous drone with controllers, planners and navigation systems.
-Competed in several simulation and real life national and international drone competitions such as IROS 2019 Autonomous Drone Racing and the LockHeed Martin-DRL AlphaPilot challenge (herox.com/alphapilot).<br><em>RISE Laboratory</em><br>2019 - 2021
+Competed in several simulation and real life national and international drone competitions such as <a href="http://youtu.be/8aEcW72Em2M">IROS 2019 Autonomous Drone Racing </a> and the <a href="herox.com/alphapilot">LockHeed Martin-DRL AlphaPilot challenge</a>.<br><em>RISE Laboratory</em><br>2019 - 2021
     </td>
   </tr>
   <tr>